Fortnite: How to Use Sprites for Extraction, Leveling, and Mastery

 3. Take only clean fights you can finish fast or disengage from quickly.

-5. The moment you are carrying a Level 5 Sprite for Mastery, stop hunting and rotate directly to extraction.
+5. The moment you are carrying a Level 5 Sprite for Mastery, stop hunting and rotate straight to extraction.

 Was this guide helpful?